-Welcome to the University of Alabama at Birmingham School of Health Professions, a national leader in the health care industry.
+Welcome to the University of Alabama at Birmingham School of Health Professions!
+We are pleased you chose to join one of our many excellent programs, which in combination have established us as a national leader in health professions education.

-We are home to one of the largest health professions schools in the nation with more than 25 programs at the baccalaureate, master's, and doctoral levels, with over 2,000 undergraduate and graduate students enrolled.
-The School of Health Professions, part of UAB's thriving academic health center, offers you the opportunity to work side-by-side with world-renowned researchers and faculty, utilize advanced technologies, and experience cutting-edge approaches to clinical treatment.
+We are home to one of the largest health professions schools in the nation with more than 30 programs at the certificate, baccalaureate, master's, and doctoral levels, with more than 2,000 undergraduate and graduate students enrolled.